yairchu/yairchu.github.io/site/posts/time-travelling-refactor.md

 For existing projects, considering switching libraries can be intimidating.
 We may not even be certain that the alternative is worth the switch.

 Often we'd first evaluate candidate libraries with smaller example projects.
-This evaluation takes time, it can save us a bigger time sink that could had happened if we discover that the library is actually not a good fit after already having put a lot of work into integrating it.
+This evaluation takes time, but it can save us a bigger time sink that could had happened if we discover that the library is actually not a good fit after already having put a lot of work into integrating it.

-There' a middle approach between integrating with a toy and just switching on the actual project.
+There's a middle approach between integrating with a toy and just switching on the actual project.
 In this approach we choose a very specific toy example for evaluation: an early, simpler version of the real project, which we can obtain from our version control history!

 When possible, this has several benefits: